FlorisHendriks/eduVPN-provisioning/README.md

 ![Screenshot 2022-04-11 at 13 17 40](https://user-images.githubusercontent.com/47246332/162730069-cd00267a-0f97-4e0b-8e18-f3b848757996.png)

-Next open the profile manager web application and edit the following settings for a device or group of devices (make sure that Certificate Server and Certificate Authority has the names of your own infrastructure):
+Next open the profile manager web application and edit the following settings for a device or group of devices (make sure that the Certificate Server and the Certificate Authority has the names of your own infrastructure):
 * AD certificate

 ![Screenshot 2022-04-11 at 13 32 43](https://user-images.githubusercontent.com/47246332/162731516-ebbc1911-e137-4344-b7ee-bccf0b7f4f03.png)